rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Create User

-Create a new user account (limited to external authentication sources)
+This action is used to create a new user account (limited to external authentication sources)

 ##### Input